TiagoMAB/DS-19-20/demo/README.md

 ```

-* On client terminal, exit the spotter, navigate to eye folder and connect the same camera as before
+* On a different client terminal, assuming you are in main folder, navigate to eye folder and connect the same camera as before
 ```
-exit
-cd ..
 cd eye
 ./target/appassembler/bin/eye localhost 2181 Casa 10 30
 ```